leslieDLcy/PyUncertainNumber/docs/source/index.md

 <br>

+Scientific computations of complex systems are surrounded by various forms of uncertainty,  requiring appropriate treatment to maximise the credibility of computations.
+Empirical information for characterisation is often scarce, vague, conflicting and imprecise, requiring expressive uncertainty structures for trustful representation, aggregation and propagation.

+This package is underpined by a framework of **uncertain number** which allows for a closed computation ecosystem whereby trustworthy computations can be conducted in a rigorous manner.

-**Uncertain Number** refers to a class of mathematical objects useful for risk analysis that generalize real numbers, [intervals](https://en.wikipedia.org/wiki/Interval_arithmetic), probability distributions, interval bounds on probability distributions (i.e. [probability boxes](https://en.wikipedia.org/wiki/Probability_box)), and [finite DempsterShafer structures](https://en.wikipedia.org/wiki/Dempster%E2%80%93Shafer_theory#:~:text=Often%20used%20as%20a%20method,on%20independent%20items%20of%20evidence.).
+**Uncertain Number** refers to a class of mathematical objects useful for risk analysis that generalize real numbers, intervals, probability distributions, interval bounds on probability distributions (i.e. [probability boxes](https://en.wikipedia.org/wiki/Probability_box)), and [finite DempsterShafer structures](https://en.wikipedia.org/wiki/Dempster–Shafer_theory).
+Refer to the [source code repository](https://github.com/leslieDLcy/PyUncertainNumber) of this package for additional introduction.

 ## features